eEcoLiDAR/miscellaneous/README.md

 ### List Analysis

-The _get_lists.sh_ scripts copy the list of processed tiles to the _Data_ directory discussed below.
+The _get_lists.sh_ scripts copy the list of processed tiles to the _data_ directory discussed below.
 From there, the _ListAnalysis.ipynb_ reads the lists, together with the _tiles_list.txt_ file which contains the list of all tiles.
 It then compares the actual output with the expected output and shows how many tiles have already been processed and which ones still need to be processed.

 ### Data Conversion